What Is Erythema Multiforme?

 Doctors know it's erythema multiforme by looking at it.
 To help figure out what caused it, the doctor will ask about any recent sickness the child had and any medicines he or she takes.
 Sometimes, the cause isn't known.

 Erythema multiforme goes away on its own.
 If the cause is an infection, the doctor may treat that.
 If a medicine was the cause, the doctor will stop it and use a new one if a medicine is still needed.

-If your child has erythema multiforme caused by the cold sore germ, the rash might come back when cold sores come back.
-If it keeps coming back, the doctor may give a medicine to fight the cold sore germ to keep the rash away.
+If your child has erythema multiforme caused by the cold sore virus, the rash might come back when cold sores come back.
+If it keeps coming back, the doctor may give a medicine to fight the cold sore virus to keep the rash away.